 William S. Tod Professor of Sociology and Public Affairs.
 Co-Director, Center for Research on Child Well-Being (CRCW)

 Office:265 Wallace Hall

 - family demography; poverty and inequality; social policy; child wellbeing; gender issues; race and ethnicity; and intergenerational relationships

 Sara McLanahan is the William S. Tod Professor of Sociology and Public Affairs at Princeton University.
-She is the founding director of the Bendheim-Thoman Center for Research on Child Wellbeing (CRCW) and the interim director of the Education Research Section (ERS).
+She is the co-director and founding director of the Bendheim-Thoman Center for Research on Child Wellbeing (CRCW) .
 She is a principal investigator of the Fragile Families and Child Wellbeing Study and Editor-in-Chief of the Future of Children, a journal dedicated to providing research and analysis to promote effective policies and programs for children.

 She is the author of over 180 articles and 7 books including Children of the Great Recession (2016); Fathers Under Fire: The Revolution in Child Support Enforcement (1998); Social Policies for Children (1996); Growing up with a Single Parent (1994); Child Support and Child Wellbeing (1994); Child Support Assurance: Design Issues, Expected Impacts, and Political Barriers, as Seen from Wisconsin (1992); and Single Mothers and Their Children: A New American Dilemma (1986).
 She received the Distinguished Scholar Award from the American Sociological Association Family Section in 2004.